luungoc2005/luungoc2005.github.io/src/posts/2020-06-15-chrome-dino-game-reinforcement-learning.md

 The game screen itself is rendered to a `canvas` with `class="runner-canvas"`, therefore we can easily get the entire game screen with `.toDataURL()`

 The game also exposes a `Runner` object to global space (convenient! in the world of minifiers...), where we can get whether the game is still running with `js•console.log(Runner.instance_.playing)`.
-The score can be read from `js.log(Runner.instance_.distanceMeter.digits)` as an array of digits, though that is not entirely necessary in this case.
+The score can be read from `js•console.log(Runner.instance_.distanceMeter.digits)` as an array of digits, though that is not entirely necessary in this case.

 Similarly, controls to the game can be sent with `send_keys`.